-Following this, models have been created which contain transgenic mutations in TARDBP, FUS, C9orf72, PFN1, and UBQLN2 (summarised by Lutz79), as well as in other species including rats80 and zebrafish81–83.
-The MND models are able to replicate many of the keys features of disease and have provided a mechanism of studying the progression of MND pathology.
-However, these models often show a more aggressive disease progression compared to the human disease, and as it is the case with all disease models, no one model is able to replicate all disease features78.
+Following this, models have been created which contain transgenic mutations in TARDBP, FUS, C9orf72, PFN1 and UBQLN2 (summarised by Lutz79), as well as in other species including rats80 and zebrafish81–83.
+The MND models replicate many of the keys features of disease and have provided a mechanism to study the progression of MND pathology.
+However, these models often show more aggressive disease progression compared to the human disease, and as it is the case with all disease models, no one model is able to replicate all disease features78.

 4.1 Microglia in early phase disease in animal models.

 Research to ascertain whether microglial changes are involved in the initial stages of pathology in murine models of MND have reported conflicting findings. mSOD1G93A mice show evidence of peripheral nerve and motor neuron dysfunction early, before the appearance of CD68+ macrophages and microglia in the muscle and spinal cord respectively84.
-In contrast, decreased levels of Iba1+ microglia in SOD1G93A mice spinal cord, prior to symptom onset have also been reported85.
-Furthermore, no change in microglial number was observed in mSOD1G93A rat spinal cord isolated at the equivalent pre-symptomatic stage.
-However a significant increase in the number of microglia was observed immediately post-symptom onset28.
+In contrast, decreased levels of Iba1+ microglia in mSOD1G93A mice spinal cord, prior to symptom onset have also been reported85.
+Furthermore, no change in microglial number was observed in mSOD1G93A rat spinal cord isolated at the equivalent pre-symptomatic stage28.
+However, a significant increase in the number of microglia was observed immediately post-symptom onset28.
 These mixed findings make it difficult to determine whether microglia are actively involved in the initial motor neuron pathology, or whether neuroinflammation is secondary to motor neuron pathology.
-Given the microglial functions associated with CD68 (phagocytosis) and Iba1 (motility), these data could suggest that microglia may be recruited to the sites of neuronal pathology before the apparition of the symptoms, whereas the CD68+ microglia may reflect microglia responding to the damage already present.
+Given the microglial functions associated with CD68 (phagocytosis) and Iba1 (motility), these data could suggest that microglia may be recruited to the sites of neuronal pathology before the appearance of symptoms, whereas the CD68+ microglia may reflect microglia responding to the damage already present.
 Additional phenotypic investigation of microglia in MND is required to characterise their role in humans.
 In the later disease stages, animal models have tended to focus on the trophic and anti-inflammatory, versus neurotoxic or pro-inflammatory effects of microglia.
 These roles will now be considered in turn.

 4.2 Anti-Inflammatory and Trophic Microglia in animal models of MND

 In the early stages of most diseases, microglia are activated by signals from damaged or stressed neurons, and potential pathogens86.
 In MND, these signals are likely to include various chemokines and DAMPS released by motor neurons, and the uptake of misfolded protein aggregates by microglia 87,88.
-Transcriptomic analysis of microglia isolated from 11 week-old mSOD1G93A mice has identified high levels of Ym1,an outdated anti-inflammatory marker as well as Brain-derived Neurotrophic Factor (BDNF), a neurotrophin which promotes neuronal survival44.
-Interestingly, these microglia were also found to expresses increased mRNA transcripts for CD163, a haptoglobin-haemoglobin scavenger receptor predominantly expressed by perivascular macrophages and by microglia, following breakdown of the blood brain barrier89, indicating this process could occur early in disease.
+Transcriptomic analysis of microglia isolated from 11-week-old mSOD1G93A mice has identified high levels of Ym1, anti-inflammatory macrophage marker as well as Brain-derived Neurotrophic Factor (BDNF), a neurotrophin which promotes neuronal survival44.
+Interestingly, these microglia were also found to express increased mRNA transcripts for CD163, a haptoglobin-haemoglobin scavenger receptor predominantly expressed by perivascular macrophages and by microglia, following breakdown of the blood brain barrier89, indicating this process could occur early in disease.
 Co-culture of these microglia with wild-type motor neurons promotes neuronal survival, but only in the presence of astrocytes, potentially indicating a neuroprotective microglial response and a possible interdependence with astrocytes – however further evidence is needed to validate the microglial/astrocytic interaction.

-A further study of microglia from presymptomatic mSOD1G93A mice has demonstrated a 16-fold increase in IL-10 production, a cytokine responsible for inflammatory cytokine downregulation90.
+A further study of microglia from pre-symptomatic mSOD1G93A mice has demonstrated a 16-fold increase in IL-10 production, a cytokine responsible for inflammatory cytokine downregulation90.
 Conversely, targeting IL-10 overexpression in the spine resulted in delayed symptom onset and extended survival, while blocking IL-10 receptors using the mIL-10R1 antibody results in rapid precipitation of symptoms.
 Increased IL-10 expression is associated with reduced TLR-2 activity, which promotes microglial inflammatory cytokine production91.